-- char(n).
+- Data types in SQL: - char(n).
 Fixed length character string, with user-specified length n. - varchar(n).
 Variable length character strings, with user-specified maximum length n. - int.
 Integer (a finite subset of the integers that is machine-dependent). - smallint.
 Small integer (a machine-dependent subset of the integer domain type). - numeric(p,d).
-Fixed point number, with user-specified precision of p digits, with n digits to the right of decimal point.
+Fixed point number, with user-specified precision of p digits, with n digits to the right of decimal point. - real, double precision.

-Data types and domains cont...

-- real, double precision.
 Floating point and double-precision floating point numbers, with machine-dependent precision. - float(n).
 Floating point number, with user-specified precision of at least n digits. - date.
 Dates, containing a (4 digit) year, month and date. - time.
 Time of day, in hours, minutes and seconds. - Null values are allowed in all the domain types.
-Declaring an attribute to be not null prohibits null values for that attribute.
+Declaring an attribute to be not null prohibits null values for that attribute. - User-defined domain types can be explicitly defined in SQL-92 using a create domain statement that can be reused in defining relations: - create domain person-name char(20) not null